juliet448/juliet1227/README.md

 ### Project Objective
 ---
 ### Project objectives are outlined in the following ways:
- - Extract text and process data
+ - text extraction and data processing
  - Clean and preprocess data
- - Convert Data types
+ - Convert Data types e.g Date to Datetime
  - To assertain a profitable market
- - To analyse data and acheive top 5 sales store.
+ - To analyse data and acheive top 5 sales store in the market.

 ### Tools Used
 ---